Novae heat their food: mass transfer by irradiation: Mass transfer rates

 \subsection{Comparison with previous calculations}

 \citet{Kovetz88} conducted similar calculations of the response of a red dwarf companion to a nova eruption.
 More recently, \citet{Hillman2020} evolved CVs for several gigayears and through numerous nova eruptions, incorporating the effects of nova irradiation as calculated by \citet{Kovetz88}.
-While the penetration of heat into the companion's atmosphere is calculated similarly here and in \citet{Kovetz88}, the inference of the mass transfer rate $\dot{m}$ is conceptually different.
+The heat fronts in our calculations and in \citet{Kovetz88} have similar shapes and they scale similarly with time, as demonstrated in Fig. \ref{fig:kovetz}. \citet{Hameury1988} find a similar heat front as well, which advances roughly as $t^{1/2}$ (compared to our $t^{1/3}$) in the context of soft X-ray transients (see their fig. 1).